 *If you would like to save some of the gnocchi for later, after forming the gnocchi, freeze on a cookie sheet in a single layer then transfer to a sealed freezer bag.
 When you want to cook them, proceed with directions, although they may take a tiny bit longer to cook.

 Source: Gnocchi adapted from Sweet Potato Gnocchi with Sage Browned Butter Sauce.
-Alfredo adapted from Guiltless Fettuccine Alfredo.
+Alfredo adapted from Lighter Fettuccine Alfredo.